Special Forces (video game)

-Special Forces is a video game developed by Sleepless Knights and published by MicroProse in 1992 for the Amiga, Atari ST and PC DOS.
-In the game, a team of special operatives are to infiltrate enemy territory to complete various objectives.
+Special Forces is a tactical shooter video game developed by Sleepless Knights and published by MicroProse in 1992 for the Amiga, Atari ST, and MS-DOS.
+Ateam of special operatives are to infiltrate enemy territory to complete various objectives.
 It is a sequel to Airborne Ranger.

 Gameplay

 Special Forces lets the player select a team of four from a squad of eight operatives.
 Once a mission is selected in one of the four regions (temperate zone, arctic, desert and jungle - daytime and nighttime variants) the player is briefed.
 Objectives range from hostage rescues, destroy specific objects, reconnaissance missions.
-The player needs to plan the mission carefully since the player does not control the operatives directly.
-Instead the player gives the soldiers orders similar to the game Commandos.

 The game displays a top-down view of a part of the mission area in various configurations (one viewport per soldier up to four views at the same time in split-screen mode).
 The player also has access to a strategic battle map with enemy locations visible (there is no fog of war in the game).